PineTime: An Open-Source SmartWatch

 The OS itself is fantastic in terms of functionality for me.
-It does exactly what a smart watch should do - track time, steps, heart rates, and connect to other smart devices - without being overly burdensome on the user.
+It does exactly what a smartwatch should do - track time, steps, heart rates, and connect to another smart device, without being overly burdensome to the user.

 My only gripe so far is that it's really difficult to swipe to different screens, such as pulling down the notification tray.
 I'm not sure if this is an OS or hardware issue, but it makes it quite hard to quickly move around the screens.